 Join us for an evening with an astronomer and participate in talks and live conversations about topics that vary from searching for the most mysterious stars in our Galaxy to the Starlink satellites changing our view to the night sky!

 UW astronomers will talk about their work and latest discoveries.
 Astronomy at Home talks are for everyone: astronomy enthusiasts, students, and all who are curious and interested in astronomy and data science in astronomy.
-The talks will be 20 minutes in length with plenty of time for Q&A. All talks will be streamed on YouTube and you can join for live discussion via Zoom.
+The talks will be 20 minutes in length with plenty of time for Q&A. All talks are streamed on YouTube and you can join for live discussion via Zoom.

-Meredith Rawls | It’s a Star, it’s a Galaxy, it’s… Starlink?
+Meredith Rawls | It’s a Star, it’s a Galaxy, it’s… Starlink? | July 23, 2020